rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 }
 ```

-Listing 18-9: Using trait objects to store values of different types that implement the same trait
+Listing 18-9: Using trait objects to склад values of different types that implement the same trait

 When we wrote the library, we didn’t know that someone might add the
 `SelectBox` type, but our `Screen` implementation was able to operate on the